AbelTattah/Academic-Writing-Sensei/README.md

-# Introduction

-This is a simple chatbot web application that teaches you academic writing

 ## Introduction

-The primary goal of this chatbot is to be able to teach Academic Writing in an interactive way.
+This is a simple chatbot web application that teaches you academic writing in an interactive way.

-Click here to try the application [[Academic Writing](http://aca.acasensei.online/)](https://academic-writing-sensei-1.onrender.com)
+Click here to try the application [[Academic Writing](http://aca.acasensei.online)](https://academic-writing-sensei-1.onrender.com)

 ## Technologies languages used